 It’s not hard to find more culinary creations that are rich in B5 — simply pick a vitamin B5 food from the list above and search for recipes that include that food.

-Consumption of vitamin B5 foods on a consistent basise is the safest way to ensure healthy B5 levels.
+Consumption of vitamin B5 foods on a consistent basis is the safest way to ensure healthy B5 levels.
 Vitamin B5 is available as a supplement in a few forms including D-pantothenic acid as well as calcium pantothenate and dexpanthenol, which are chemically derived from D-pantothenic acid.
-(14)
+(22)

 Speak with your doctor before taking a B5 supplement, especially if you are currently taking any other medications or being treated for any health concerns.
 B5 supplements are best taken after a meal with water.
 Unless instructed by their doctor, pregnant and breastfeeding women should not exceed the daily adequate intake of vitamin B5.